Turneo/LightHouse/Documentation/TESTING.md

 ```

 The TestConfiguration keeps a singleton reference to the Merger class, which in the portable class library contains all the test that can be executed.

+LightHouse is a registered trademark of Turneo AG (www.turneo.com).